Goofball Speed Limits on TX 121

 - Eliminate all environmental speed limit reductions.
 They don’t work, and continuing to use them only means that the DFW area’s regional emissions reduction scheme relies on a paper trick that won’t reduce smog.

 - Eliminate all legislatively-imposed speed limit caps.
 Speed limits should always be set by commonly accepted engineering methods.
-There is no reason for the legislature to arbitrarily declare that these methods are broke if they recommend limits higher than some number picked out of a hat.
+There is no reason for the legislature to arbitrarily declare that these methods are broken if they recommend limits higher than some number picked out of a hat.

 - Tighten up on leeway in speed zoning standards.
 Current TxDOT speed zoning standards allow huge engineer discretion to lower the posted limit below what a speed survey recommends.
 In theory this leeway is only supposed to be used to correct speed limits in the face of unusual safety problems, but in practice it is used virtually everywhere to justify needlessly low limits.